 What’s the value of a garage for re-sale?

-While it’s difficult to put a direct monetary amount on how this feature affects home value, the short answer is yes – a garage definitely increases market desirability.
+While it’s difficult to put a direct monetary amount on how this feature affects home value, the short answer is yes.
+Like curb appeal landscaping, a garage definitely increases market desirability.
 Rarely are we in a situation where a client refuses to buy a house without one though.
 It may be more that the clients want a bigger yard- that could be achieved if a garage wasn’t there.